 Audio Delivery: The changing home experience

-The traditional market for recorded music is being overtaken by new ways to deliver audio to the home, both alone and accompanied by other media: pictures, text, hyperlinks.
 The rapid increase in data bandwidth has stimulated a range of new services and technologies to provide audio in a variety of forms.
 Broadband internet connections and home networks vie with expanding broadcast media to distribute and deliver audio: the choices seem endless.

 No longer can audio in the home be quantified by counting records, cassettes or CDs; the days of physical distribution may be numbered.
 Perhaps buying a disk tomorrow will be like buying sheet-music today – a specialist niche for high-end enthusiasts.